Skip to content

 AREDS2 (2013)4,203 AMD patientsNon-inferiority confirmed with lutein/zeaxanthin substitution2)

-The AREDS formulation was not confirmed to prevent cataracts 1).
-On the other hand, multiple epidemiological studies have shown an inverse association between dietary intake of lutein and zeaxanthin and the risk of nuclear cataract 5), suggesting that dietary intake may reduce the risk of cataract development.
-However, there are no large-scale RCTs proving the interventional effect of supplements.
+The AREDS formulation was not confirmed to have a preventive effect against cataracts1).
+On the other hand, multiple epidemiological studies have shown an inverse association between dietary intake of lutein and zeaxanthin and the risk of nuclear cataracts5), suggesting that dietary intake may reduce the risk of cataract development.
+However, there are still no large-scale RCTs proving the interventional effect of supplements.

-A Cochrane review (Mathew 2012, 21 RCTs) concluded that there is no high-quality evidence that supplementation with antioxidant vitamins (A, C, E), lutein, and zeaxanthin delays the onset or progression of cataracts 6).
+A Cochrane review (Mathew 2012, 21 RCTs) concluded that there is no reliable evidence that supplementation with antioxidant vitamins (A, C, E), lutein, and zeaxanthin delays the onset or progression of cataracts6).

-The DREAM trial (2018) was an RCT comparing the efficacy of omega-3 fatty acids (EPA 2,000 mg + DHA 1,000 mg/day for 12 months) with olive oil placebo in 535 patients with chronic dry eye.
-There was no significant difference between the two groups in the primary endpoint (OSDI score) 7), and the efficacy of omega-3 supplements for dry eye was negative.
-Although a meta-analysis (Giannaccare 2019) reported some efficacy 11), omega-3 supplements are not included in the standard treatment for dry eye due to the high quality of the DREAM trial.
+The DREAM trial (2018) was an RCT comparing the efficacy of omega-3 fatty acids (EPA 2,000 mg + DHA 1,000 mg/day for 12 months) with an olive oil placebo in 535 patients with chronic dry eye.
+There was no significant difference between the two groups in the primary endpoint (OSDI [Ocular Surface Disease Index] score) 7), indicating a negative result for the efficacy of omega-3 supplements for dry eye.
+Although a meta-analysis (Giannaccare 2019) reported some efficacy 11), omega-3 supplements are not included in standard treatment for dry eye due to the high quality of the DREAM trial.

-• Target: Patients diagnosed with moderate to advanced AMD in one eye (AREDS categories 3 and 4) 2)
+• Indications: Patients diagnosed with moderate to advanced AMD (AREDS categories 3 and 4) in one eye2)

-• Limited effect on early AMD: No significant progression inhibition has been shown for AREDS categories 1 and 2 (small drusen).
-Unnecessary supplement use carries a risk of excessive intake, so caution is needed.
+• Limited effect on early AMD: AREDS categories 1 and 2 (small drusen) have not shown significant progression suppression.
+Unnecessary supplement use poses a risk of excessive intake, so caution is needed.

 • Confirmation of smoking status: For smokers, choose the AREDS2 formulation without beta-carotene.

-Spinach leaves (green-yellow vegetables rich in lutein and zeaxanthin)
+Spinach leaves (a green-yellow vegetable rich in lutein and zeaxanthin)

 Nillerdk.
 Spinach leaves (1 kg, separated from stems).
 Wikimedia Commons.
 2008.
 Figure 1.
 Source ID: commons.wikimedia.org/wiki/File:Spinach_leaves.jpg.
 License: CC BY 3.0.

-Spinach leaves without stems, a representative source of lutein and zeaxanthin containing about 12 mg lutein/100 g.
-This corresponds to dietary intake from green-yellow vegetables (spinach, kale) rich in lutein, discussed in the section “4.
-Dietary intake.”
+Spinach leaves, excluding stems, are a representative source of lutein and zeaxanthin, containing about 12 mg/100 g of lutein.
+This corresponds to dietary intake from green-yellow vegetables (spinach, kale) rich in lutein, as discussed in the section “4.
+Actual Intake” of the text.

-• Egg yolk: high bioavailability of lutein and zeaxanthin (3 to 4 times that of vegetables)4)
+• Egg yolk: High bioavailability of lutein and zeaxanthin (3–4 times that of vegetables) 4)

-Fish (mackerel, Pacific saury, sardines, etc.) consumed twice or more per week is useful as a source of EPA/DHA8), and epidemiological studies have reported an association between fish intake and reduced risk of AMD.
+Consuming fish (such as mackerel, Pacific saury, and sardines) at least twice a week is useful as a source of EPA/DHA8), and epidemiological studies have reported an association between fish intake and reduced risk of AMD.

-Supplements are not medicines but are classified as foods.
-Under the Consumer Affairs Agency’s Foods with Function Claims System (2015), certain scientific evidence-based functional claims are allowed 12), but they have not undergone national review for efficacy and safety like pharmaceuticals.
+Supplements are classified as food, not medicine.
+Under the Consumer Affairs Agency’s system for Foods with Function Claims (established in 2015), they are allowed to display functional claims based on certain scientific evidence12), but they have not undergone national review for efficacy and safety like pharmaceuticals.
 When selecting products equivalent to the AREDS2 formulation, check the ingredient content and be careful not to exceed the recommended intake.

 A

-Spinach (about 12 mg/100 g), kale (about 22 mg/100 g), broccoli, and other green-yellow vegetables are major dietary sources of lutein 4).
-Egg yolks are not as high in lutein content as vegetables, but because lutein is fat-soluble, absorption efficiency is high.
-A dietary intake of 6–10 mg/day of lutein is recommended.
-Actively eating green-yellow vegetables every day is the basis for obtaining lutein from food.
+Green leafy vegetables such as spinach (about 12 mg/100 g), kale (about 22 mg/100 g), and broccoli are major dietary sources of lutein 4).
+Egg yolks, while not as high in lutein content as vegetables, have high absorption efficiency due to their fat solubility.
+A daily intake of 6–10 mg of lutein from food is recommended.
+Actively consuming green leafy vegetables every day is the basis for obtaining lutein from the diet.

 If supplements are not used properly, they can cause side effects and risks.
 The following points require attention.